 Though formerly trying to keep tone tenuously positive and upbeat -- place having taken numerous slams over the years (many, alas, fully justified) -- site was NEVER a whitewash, some dubious shill effort designed to drum up more revenue for place's 'owner'.

-Full disclosure: Before 'owner' change and de facto boycott, writer got unlimited free saunas and a few free baths a year in exchange for very informal volunteer cold plunge management plus doing things like shoveling snow off sundeck, bringing back overgrown paths, and picking up litter.
-So writer naturally felt a judicious need to pull punches and say it between the lines lest forces that be get unduly ticked off and clip my wings.
+Full disclosure: Before 'owner' change and de facto boycott, writer got unlimited free saunas and a few free baths a year in exchange for informal volunteer cold plunge management plus doing things like shoveling snow off sundeck, bringing back grounds' overgrown paths, building tent platforms, and picking up litter.
+So writer naturally felt a judicious need to pull punches and tell it between the lines, lest forces that be then get ticked off and clip my wings.

-After having reluctantly 86ed myself from place once at last becoming radicalized over sorrowful developments, there was one positive result: suddenly I had no problem in fully speaking my mind...or talking of school now self-expelled from, revealing secrets discretion once forbade sharing with public.
+After having reluctantly 86ed myself from place once at last becoming radicalized over sorrowful developments, there was one positive result: suddenly I was free to fully speaking my mind.
+I could at long last talk out of school I was self-expelled from, revealing operational secrets that discretion and self-survival once forbade sharing with the public.

 Focus is on critical analysis, including ideas how to possibly further fine-tune place and manifest new 'owner' change (see New Day Dawning), and, like anything or -one cherished, see it as already perfect within its imperfection.

-Meditating on Springs through time as a balanced whole can enable a fuller understanding of place's lingering gnarly karma and non-progressive energy patterns that it's so long been plagued with.
-Such patterns need to be brought about, dealt with, and banished in order to let the realm's rare healing properties flow freely again, awakening place to greatest benefit for visitors finding their way up the winding hill road in hopefully the not-too-distant future.
+Meditating on Springs through time as a balanced whole can enable a fuller understanding of place's lingering gnarly karma and non-progressive energy patterns that it's long been plagued with.
+Such patterns need to be brought about, dealt with, and banished...in order to let the realm's rare healing properties flow freely again, awakening place to greatest benefit for visitors finding their way up the winding hill road in the hopefully the not-too-distant future.